Codex Super App, OpenAI Chaos Drama, Gemini 3.2 Pro In Arena, GPT-Realtime-2, & NotebookLM Update!

 01

 Start with this video's job: This video walks through one week of AI industry news, centered on OpenAI's emerging Codex 'super app' that merges ChatGPT, browsing, voice agents, and remote computer control, plus GPT-Realtime 2, Gemini Arena variant confusion, Claude's financial-data MCP connectors, Ernie 5.1's efficiency, and the leaked 2023 OpenAI board-coup texts.
-Treat "Inspect" as the outcome you are trying to make visible, not a topic label.
+Treat "Brief" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:14, where the video says: “like remote control goals, deeper integrations, and new connectors while also launching GPT real time 2, their most intelligent voice model yet, bringing near GPT5 level intelligence to voice agents, which is a huge step forward for real-time...”

 02